When it comes to grocery shopping, applications like Instacart can be a cost-effective way to avoid doing it yourself.

 From here, we’ll update the complete status to yes.

 Now that you’re familiar with creating custom data fields and displaying dynamic content, you can start getting creative with the experiences you build within your Instacart app.
-You can:

 - Add support for tips